microsoft/v8-jsi/README.md

 * [Install PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/install/install-debian?view=powershell-7.2) in the Debian VM
 * Install minimal dependencies on the Debian VM: `sudo apt install lsb-release`
 * Make sure you have at least 15Gb of disk space on the drive where the WSL image lives (usually C:)
-* Build with `pwsh ./localbuild.ps1 -Configuration Releaseandroid`
+* Build with `pwsh ./localbuild.ps1 -AppPlatform android`
-* If setup is completed succesfully, build incrementally with `pwsh ./localbuild.ps1 -Configuration Releaseandroid -NoSetup`
+* If setup is completed succesfully, build incrementally with `pwsh ./localbuild.ps1 -AppPlatform android -NoSetup`

 ### Out-of-sync issues
 Until the JSI headers find a more suitable home, they're currently duplicated between the various repos.
 Code in jsi\jsi should be synchronized with the matching version of JSI from react-native (from https://github.com/facebook/hermes/tree/master/API/jsi/jsi).